sphinx-doc/sphinx/doc/invocation.rst

    .. versionadded:: 0.3

-.. cmdoption:: -C
+.. option:: -C

    Don't look for a configuration file; only take options via the ``-D`` option.

    .. versionadded:: 0.5

-.. cmdoption:: -D setting=value
+.. option:: -D setting=value

    Override a configuration value set in the :file:`conf.py` file.
 The value must be a string or dictionary value.
 For the latter, supply the setting